Band offset: Alignment

 A better theory for predicting band offsets has been linear-response theory.
 In this theory, interface dipoles have a significant impact on the lining up of the bands of the semiconductors.
 These interface dipoles however are not ions, rather they are mathematical constructs based upon the difference of charge density between the bulk and the interface.
 Linear-response theory is based on first-principles calculations, which are calculations aimed at solving the quantum-mechanical equations, without input from experiment.
 In this theory, the band offset is the sum of two terms, the first term is intrinsic and depends solely on the bulk properties, the second term, which vanishes for isovalent and abrupt non-polar heterojunctions, depends on the interface geometry, and can easily be calculated once the geometry is known, as well as certain quantities (such as the lattice parameters).

-The goal of the model is to attempt to model the difference between the two semiconductors, that is, the difference with respect to an chosen optimal average (whose contribution to the band offset should vanish).
+The goal of the model is to attempt to model the difference between the two semiconductors, that is, the difference with respect to a chosen optimal average (whose contribution to the band offset should vanish).
 An example would be GaAs-AlAs, constructing it from a virtual crystal of Al0.5Ga0.5As, then introducing an interface.
 After this a perturbation is added to turn the crystal into pure GaAs, whilst on the other side, the perturbation transforms the crystal in pure AlAs.
 These perturbations are sufficiently small so that they can be handled by linear-response theory and the electrostatic potential lineup across the interface can then be obtained up to the first order from the charge density response to those localized perturbations.
 Linear response theory works well for semiconductors with similar potentials (such as GaAs-AlAs) as well as dissimilar potentials (such as GaAs-Ge), which was doubted at first.
 However predictions made by linear response theory coincide exactly with those of self-consistent first principle calculations.
 If interfaces are polar however, or nonabrupt nonpolar oriented, additional effects must be taken into account.
 These are additional terms which require simple electrostatics, which is within the linear response approach.